 If you’ve defined the goal for your app clearly, you should be able to easily decide whether or not your app can accomplish that goal without a feature.
 For instance, if your goal is to create a field service app that enables dispatch to see the location of your fleet at all times, you must enable GPS tracking in version one.
 Also tracking the speed they are driving would be great, but you can accomplish your goal without that feature, so it’s a lower priority.

 Rank by Time/Budget

-Ranking features based on your goal and timing and budget constraints helps ensure any single stakeholder doesn’t carry too much weight: you’re all ranking features based on a strategy rather than a key investor’s or executive’s opinion.
+Ranking your app features list based on your goals, timing and budget constraints helps ensure any single stakeholder doesn’t carry too much weight: you’re all ranking features based on a strategy rather than a key investor’s or executive’s opinion.

 Once you know where features rank and how they apply to your goals and constraints, you can then make decisions about what features you can leave until the second or third version.

 Usually features of an app fall into one of several themes or groups.
 Organizing similar features into groups helps reduce redundancy: maybe you’ve thought of several features that solve the same problem.
 Once you see them side-by-side you can evaluate which meets the users’ needs better.